Acceleration

 average

-- The acceleration due to gravity…
+- The standard acceleration due to gravity…

-- is a natural unit of acceleration,
+- is a natural unit of acceleration

-- is represented by the symbol g (roman),
+- is represented by the symbol g (roman)

-- is equal to 9.80665 m/s2 by definition,
+- is equal to 9.80665 m/s2 by definition

-- is often rounded to 9.8 m/s2 for convenience, and
+- is often rounded to 9.8 m/s2 or even 10 m/s2 for convenience